|On This Page:|

 - An additional charge of 1.5% of the balance due will be assessed per month on any amount past due thereafter.

-Additionally, if the balance on your student account is $1,000 or greater, your account will be placed on a financial hold at least 30 days prior to the start of registration for the subsequent term, and you will not be able to register until the balance is paid.
-Graduation holds are placed 30 days prior to the graduation date, and you will not be able to receive a diploma or transcript until the balance is paid.
+If the balance on your student account is $1,000 or greater, your account will be placed on a financial hold prior to the start of registration for the subsequent term, and you will not be able to register until the balance is paid.
+Graduation holds are placed 30 days prior to the graduation date, and you will not be able to receive a diploma until the balance is paid.
 Registration and graduation dates are listed on the academic calendar.